The Importance of Reading

 Teachers read with children, hearing them read individually, in pairs or groups and discussing answers.
 Children are assessed based on National Curriculum expectations and how they are performing relating to the specific content domain.

 RWI and Accelerated Reader assessments take place regularly to monitor the progress within each Key Stage.
 Baseline assessments including the Salford reading test, will take place in the first week of term, or as soon as a child starts at Brierley.
 Each term, classes will carry out formative assessment - NFER Tests – Years 1, 3, 4 and 5.
 SATs will be taken in Year 2 and 6 on a half termly basis.

 Formative assessment is ongoing throughout each lesson.
 It judges progress and enables the teacher to make flexible adaptations to their planned teaching.

-They will read widely and for pleasure immersing themselves in different authors and text types.
 Our children will be able to: read fluently, retrieve, infer, predict, summarise, analyse and evaluate texts from a wide range of genres.
 By the time our children leave us at Year 6, they will be confident readers ready to move in to secondary school with skills to articulate what they have learnt and how they feel about a text.